Responsive Tool

 Tips

-- Use % instead of the pixel for size properties.
+• Use % instead of the pixel for measures properties.

 Popular breakpoint sizes: